pagarme/deployer/README.md

 **Note:** The order the steps appear in the configuration file, does not determine the order they will be executed.
 Check [Steps](#steps) for more information.

+Also in order to send the logs to DynamoDB, the following environment variables must be set:
+  - `DEPLOYER_DYNAMODB_TABLE`: DynamoDB's log table
+  - `DEPLOYER_AWS_REGION`: AWS region

 ## Steps

 The `deployer` deploys application executing different steps, one after the other.
 The order the steps are executed is: `scm -> build -> deploy`